Difficulty-Controllable Cloze Question Distractor Generation: Results and Analysis

 \paragraph{Analysis of Two-Way Candidate Generation}

 As shown in Table~\ref{tab:detail_stat_generate}, the statistics of the generated distractor candidates highlight the complementary strengths of our two-way candidate generation approach.
 The Jaccard overlap, which is calculated based on exact matches, is 12.81\%.
-Moreover, the semantic overlap, which is measured by the average STS score between distractors for each question, is 29.08.
+Moreover, the semantic overlap, which is measured by the average STS score between distractors for each question, is 0.2908.
 These relatively low values indicate that the answer generator with information restriction and the distractor generator produce distinct and minimally redundant distractor sets.
 Moreover, distractors that were generated from the answer generator show slightly greater semantic diversity compared to those from the distractor generator.
-This suggests that the high-attention deletion method for information restriction increases the semantic variety of the generated distractors and broadens difficulty levels.
+This suggests that applying information restriction on the answer generator increases the semantic variety of the generated distractors and broadens difficulty levels.
 Further details on the difficulty distributions are provided in Appendix~\ref{sec:answerVSdistractor}.

-\paragraph{Effect of Information Deletion Ratio} In this section, we explore the impact of information deletion ratios on the quality and diversity of distractors generated with information restriction.
-We experiment with five deletion ratios: [0.1, 0.2, 0.3, 0.4, 0.5].
-For each set of distractors generated from an input question and answer, we evaluated two aspects, which are semantic diversity and plausibility.
+\paragraph{Effect of Information Deletion Ratio} To investigate the impact of information deletion ratios on the quality and diversity of distractors generated with information restriction, we experiment with five deletion ratios: [0.1, 0.2, 0.3, 0.4, 0.5].
+For each set of distractors generated from an input question and answer, we evaluated two aspect of semantic diversity and plausibility.
 Semantic diversity is defined as one minus the average pairwise semantic similarity among the generated distractors, while plausibility is measured by the semantic similarity between a distractor and the ground truth answer.

-Table~\ref{tab:deletion_ratio_stats} shows that increasing the information deletion ratio leads to a greater number of unique distractors per question and increased semantic diversity among them, while their plausibility with respect to the ground-truth answer decreases.
-This indicates that higher deletion ratios enhance distractor diversity, while simultaneously reducing their plausibility.
+Table~\ref{tab:deletion_ratio_stats} shows that increasing the information deletion ratio increases semantic diversity of distractors, while their plausibility with respect to the ground-truth answer decreases.
+This indicates that higher deletion ratios enhance distractor diversity, while lower ratios enhance their plausibility.
 These findings confirm that deletion ratio adjustments provide a flexible means of controlling distractor difficulty and semantic coverage.

 \paragraph{Effectiveness of High-attention Deletion} To further validate the effectiveness of our highest attention deletion strategy in augmenting distractors, we compared it with two alternative deletion approaches, which are random deletion and lowest attention deletion.
 As shown in Figure~\ref{fig:mask_ans_dup}, deleting words with low attention scores or randomly selected words frequently led to high duplication rates of generated distractors matching the ground truth answer, even at relatively high deletion ratios.
 Specifically, these strategies resulted in more than 40\% duplication rates when 25\% of words were deleted.
 In contrast, our proposed high-attention deletion approach has significantly low duplication rates, which maintains an answer duplication rate below 20\% at the same deletion ratio.
 This indicates that selectively deleting high-attention words effectively prevents the answer generator from reproducing the answer, thereby enhancing the efficiency of augmenting plausible distractors.